mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 But actually, we are always going on a one-way trip, forgetting to come back.
 That’s why we try to understand everything intellectually, and then if you understand it, well you can believe [it], you can depend on something.
 But, we cannot do [it] always in that way.

-That’s why Setchō Zen Master says, “This way will not do, not this way will not do either”.
-This is to cut off.
+That’s why Setchō Zen Master says, “This way will not do, not this way will not do either – this is too cut off.”
 How can the Buddha and patriarchs understand the real meaning of interdependent co-origination?
 No way; no way to understand.
 All they have to do is just dive into the ocean; then, they can learn something.
 But temporarily, after we experience this we can make a word, which is called “interdependent co-origination”.

 [This is true] even [for] the Buddha: because that interdependent co-origination is really something without discipline or rules.
 That’s why this is too cut off: no communication.
 But, we can *be*.